ShamylZakariya/KesslerSyndrome/NOTES.md

 ## TODO

 - Namespace cleanup
-    - look for instances of ci:: & using namespace ci.
+    - look for instances of  & using namespace ci.
 - Do I still need Scenario::clear????
 - ScreenComposite fugliness
-    - Look into glBlendFuncSeparate - it allows separate SRC/DST factors for RGB vs ALPHA. ci::gl::ScopedBlend supports it.
+    - Look into glBlendFuncSeparate - it allows separate SRC/DST factors for RGB vs ALPHA. gl::ScopedBlend supports it.

 ## Thoughts